al-maisan/pms/README.md

  1. data driven, no bullshit.
 Don't delay bad news.
  1. don't fall for your own (or anyone else's hype, [example](https://cointelegraph.com/news/we-dont-need-blockchain-r3-consortium-after-59-million-research)).
 Do what needs done.
  1. If you don't know what you are doing, say it, then execute cheap experiments and learn that way.
- 1. question business requirements and feedback what is possible and/or reasonable
+ 1. question business requirements and feed back what is possible and/or reasonable
- 1. experiment!
+ 1. be incremental and iterative, always experiment!

 ### Strategy

  1. What are the major goals and priorities of the business?
  1. What kind of business do we aspire to become?
     1. high-tech? with important / foundational technology developed in-house?